-We know that students who graduate with hands-on, real-world experience are more likely to have successful careers, so in addition to all the hands-on classroom learning and research, UNH offers 500+ study abroad programs, a dedicated career and internship center and a dedicated fellowships office, all of which help students find opportunities that bolster their academic and career goals.
+We know that students who graduate with hands-on, real-world experience are more likely to have successful careers, so in addition to all the classroom learning and research, UNH offers 500+ study abroad programs, a dedicated career and internship center and a dedicated fellowships office, all of which help students find opportunities that bolster their academic and career goals.
 Our entrepreneurship center helps aspiring business owners make their dreams reality.

 UNH offers a broad array of undergraduate, graduate, professional, and research programs.
 Nearly 90 percent of the full-time faculty hold doctoral or terminal degrees, and many have earned national and international reputations.

-The University of New Hampshire has a threefold mission of teaching, research, and public service.
+The University of New Hampshire has a threefold mission of teaching, research and public service.

 Teaching.
-All undergraduate programs of instruction at the University are built on a specialized program of general education known as Discovery.
+All undergraduate programs of instruction at the university are built on a specialized program of general education known as Discovery.
 The objectives of the Discovery Program carry through the undergraduate subject major as students refine and apply their skills and discover the relationships among fields of study.
 At every level, students enjoy close contact with individual faculty members who are dedicated to research and scholarship; this is an advantage for students because active scholars and researchers teach by sharing their own learning.

 University System of New Hampshire Trustees and Administrative Officers